Cultural Exchange Ambassadors

 - Can be as long or as short as you like!
 You could run a project for the whole course of your assistantship, or just for a day (e.g. a project day!)

 When & where do you meet the other Ambassadors?

 UK-German Connection offers two seminars and ongoing support for your project throughout your assistantship.
 All Ambassadors must be able to attend both seminars.

-The first, introductory seminar will take place in London from 23 to 25 November 2018 and provide a platform for network members to meet and plan projects together.
-A second seminar will take place at the end of April or beginning of May 2019, to share experiences, present projects and evaluate the programme.
+The first, introductory seminar will take place in London from 22 to 24 November 2019 and provide a platform for Ambassadors to meet and plan projects together.
+The Evaluation Seminar will take place in May 2020, and give Ambassadors the opportunity to share their experiences, present their projects and evaluate the programme.

 UK-German Connection covers all the costs for both seminars, including travel, accommodation and subsistence, and also provides a small project fund for activities.
 Participants pay a small contribution of £25 / €30 ahead of the first seminar.

 Who can apply?

 You can apply if you:

 - are currently employed as an English Language Assistant (from the UK) at a school in Germany for the school year 2019-20 (German Language Assistants in the UK, please see details and application form here)

 - have the time, interest and commitment to run at least one bilateral activity for your pupils, be an active member of this network and attend both seminars